sax1johno/ghiraldi-framework/README.md

 app                   - This directory contains all of the components of your application.
 Default is the Rosetta app.
     controllers        - The controllers for your application.
 This contains all of the logic for your application components. models             - The data models for your application.
 Modules that represent data to be stored in a database go here. plugins            - The plugins that your application uses.
-Each of these will most likely be git submodules for other applications you use. public             - The public files served by your application.
+Each app can also become a plugin by placing it in a directory under "plugins" with "plugin_name-1.0.0", with the name of the plugin before the dash and the version number after the dash. public             - The public files served by your application.
 They are automatically routed to their directory names (ie: /js maps to the js directory, /img maps to the img directory, etc). resources          - Locale resources - this contains all of the locale strings and files for your app. en.js          - The English-language locale strings, stored as key-value pairs.
 Key is used to access a string across languages, and value is the value of that key in this language (for en.js, in english).